bob-fornal/work-notes/Cloud/AWS/CSAA/CloudFront-and-AWS-Global-Accelerator.md

 ### Multiple Origin

-To route to different kinds of origins based on the content-type.
+To route to different kinds of origins based on the content type.

 Based on path patterns ...